Trump escapes 'swamp' for another Washington, in Michigan - Journal du Cameroun

 – ‘Dishonest media’ –

-American reporters are frequent targets of Trump’s ire.
-He routinely tweets about the “fake news” or the “dishonest media,” particularly after he sees news reports that he believes are unfavorable to him and his administration.
+US reporters are frequent targets of Trump’s ire.
+He routinely tweets about the “fake news” or the “dishonest media,” especially after he sees news reports he believes are unfavorable to him and his administration.

 “Trump’s absence is part of a bigger pattern,” historian Julian Zelizer wrote on The Atlantic’s website about the president’s plan to skip the dinner.